|

 How could he appear to be so slow on TV?

-It was make it-take it.
-They still
+it was make it-take it, they still

-had the ball.
-Meanwhile Randy brought the ball back out to the top.
-He passed the ball to me so I could give it back to him as a way of initiating the next play.
+handed the ball to me so I could give it back to him as a way of initiating the next play.

-Randy passed the ball to a teammate, cut to the basket, received the ball and dunked it in one gigantic burst of power.
+back and dunked it in one gigantic burst of power.

 I stared in shock.
 No one had ever dunked on me before.